-The seven-day moving average of COVID-19 notifications per 100,000 population decreased in all regions except the Kimberley and Pilbara regions, which increased (Figure 10).
+The seven-day moving average of COVID-19 notifications per 100,000 population increased in the Great Southern, Metropolitan Perth and South West regions, and decreased or remained stable in all other regions (Figure 10).

 Figure 10.
-Seven-day moving average of COVID-19 notifications per 100,000 people in WA by health region, 2022 to 2023 YTD.
+Seven-day moving average of COVID-19 notifications per 100,000 people in WA by health region, 2022 to 2023 YTD

 Note: Data sourced from Public Health Operations COVID-19 Unified System (PHOCUS).
+See also the WA COVID-19 Weekly surveillance report for further epidemiological analysis and the Australian Government Dept of Health and Aged Care for immunisation coverage data.